Policies Permitting LLM Use for Polishing Peer Reviews Are Currently Not Enforceable: Related Work

 \section{Related Work}

 Recent OpenAI and Anthropic reports studying ChatGPT \citep{howpeopleusechatgpt} and Claude \citep{howpeopleuseclaude} usage patterns indicate that people frequently delegate tasks that require analyzing, summarizing and reviewing information, in addition to creative writing, to AI.
 Writing is a dominant use case across both platforms.
 Several recent studies attempt to estimate the amount of AI participation in peer review writing for scientific conferences. \cite{corpuslevelmonitoring} estimate that an approximate $6.5$-$16.9\%$ of all the peer review text from ICLR 2024, NeurIPS 2023, CoRL 2023 and EMNLP 2023 are AI-modified beyond simple writing updates.
 Detecting individual AI-generated reviews remains challenging.
-One recent approach \citep{rao2025detecting}, used in recent computer science conferences such as ICML 2026~\citep{ICMLblogLLMreview2026}, proposes to inject prompts in white text in PDFs of manuscripts instructing the AI models to embed a covert watermark in the generated review which can later be detected.
-However, this requires additional complexity of integration by conference management platforms.
+Recently, ICML 2026~\citep{ICMLblogLLMreview2026} adopted the strategy proposed by~\citet{rao2025detecting} whereby it injected prompts in white text in manuscript PDFs instructing the AI models to embed a covert watermark in the generated review which can later be detected with strong statistical guarantees on family wise error rates.
+A broader discussion on the different enforcement mechanisms popularly adopted by conferences is provided in Appendix~\ref{appdx:enforcement-landscape}.

 Current post-hoc AI text detectors broadly fall into two categories: (a) supervised classifiers such as OpenAI's AI Text Classifier~\citep{openai2023classifier} and RADAR~\citep{radar}, that train neural networks on human-AI parallel datasets, and (b) zero-shot methods that leverage statistical signatures of AI-generated text without training such as perplexity~\citep{loglikelihood}, perplexity curvature (DetectGPT,~\citealp{detectgpt} and Fast-DetectGPT,~\citealp{fastdetectgpt}), and cross-perplexity (Binoculars,~\citealp{binoculars}).
 However, these detectors often fail to identify AI-generated reviews, with evaluations showing that up to $40\%$ of purely AI-generated reviews are misclassified as human-written~\citep{yu2025your}.
 Our study finds that more recent proprietary AI detectors like Pangram~\citep{pangram, thai2025editlens} and GPTZero~\citep{tian2026gptzero}, trained on very large scale datasets with human content and their AI-generated mirrors, have substantially improved detection of fully AI-generated content, a finding corroborated by independent benchmarks \citep{jabarian2025artificial}.
 Several studies estimating the prevalence of AI involvement in peer reviews and academic writing rely on the outputs of these detectors~\citep{aireviewlottery,elazar2026llmgeneratedhumanwrittencomparingreview}.
 Meanwhile, ChatGPT usage data \citep{howpeopleusechatgpt} indicates that nearly two-thirds of writing-related interactions in the platform involve modifying user-provided texts rather than generating new text from scratch.
 This suggests that AI involvement in peer reviews is better characterized as a spectrum, ranging from light stylistic polishing to completely generating reviews, which we model in our evaluation.